 Command: mkdir tcpflowdata<your name here>

-Step 2: Change to new directory
+Step 2: Change to the new directory

 Command: cd tcpflowdata<yourname>